MarekLorenz/scenario-modification-framework/README.md

 Since safety-critical scenarios are rare, recorded data from the CommonRoad simulation platform can be used to synthesize more safety-critical scenario data, to enable more thorough testing of Motion Planners.
 For this purpose, we can conduct a safety-critical analysis, which serves as the basis for anb iterative scenario modification.

+# Prerequisites

+Make sure to have all needed packages listed in the `requirements.txt` installed in your environment.

 ## How to use it?
 ### Step 1:
 Download a CommonRoad Scenario XML at https://commonroad.in.tum.de/scenarios/.